 Ebola czar Ron Klain met President Obama at the White House on Wednesday, the day he officially started his new job.
 Klain doesn’t have any extensive background in health care, but the new job is regarded as a managerial challenge.

-A 30-member U.S. military team that could be called on to respond to new cases of Ebola in the United States has begun specialized training at Fort Sam Houston in Texas, the Pentagon said.
-The one-week training includes infection control and how to use the personal protective gear.
+A 30-member U.S. military team that could be called on to respond to new cases of Ebola in the United States has started specialized training at Fort Sam Houston in Texas.
+The weeklong training includes infection control and how to use personal protective gear.